 Nursery Starter Information

-The Early Years Team would like to say a huge welcome to all the new children due to start our Nursery in September 2021.
+The Early Years Team would like to say a huge welcome to all the new children due to start our Nursery.

-We will be holding a 'Meet the Teacher' event in September but we hope the following information is also useful to you.
+We hold a 'Meet the Teacher' event in September but we hope the following information is also useful to you.

 Our school mission statement is 'Placing God in our hearts we will love, live and learn'